 Clarice remembers the annual family road trips when she was growing up as one long sing-along featuring the world's longest versions of She's Been Comin' Round the Mountain, Swing Low, Sweet Chariot and I've Been Workin' on the Railroad, often in six-part harmony in her family of six.
 In addition to living in a household where music was a part of everyday life, Clarice sang in a children's choir from the age of three and continued in choirs until she completed her undergraduate degree.
 Then for years, she lost track of singing with a group and didn't return to it until her days in the village preschool when she realized how much she'd missed it.

-Clarice has been teaching violin in her own studio, Stillwater Suzuki Strings, for many years.
-She has found that teaching violin to children who have spent years in Music Together classes is pure joy because they have such a solid foundation on which to build; music is a part of them.
+Clarice taught violin in her own studio, Stillwater Suzuki Strings, for many years.
+She found that teaching violin to children who experienced Music Together classes in early childhood was pure joy because they hd such a solid foundation on which to build; music was a part of them.

 Marty loves working with two of her greatest joys—children and music.
 After attending a Music Together class with her son, she decided it would be a perfect fit to teach and still do her number one job as a stay-at-home mom.
 She is married to her husband, Mark, and they have a son, Miles, and a daughter, Macy.

 College brought more opportunities to participate in music—in band, choir, jazz band, musical theatre and voice lessons.
 Sarah double majored in Communication Studies and Theatre at Concordia University in St. Paul and also has a Master’s degree in Organizational Management.
-During her college years, Sarah traveled to eight different countries with the International Children’s Drama Ministry, filling a variety of roles in each country which included performing, stage managing and directing, fueling her passion for theater which started when she was very young.
+During her college years, Sarah traveled to eight different countries with the International Children’s Drama Ministry, filling a variety of roles including performing, stage managing and directing, fueling her passion for theater which started when she was very young.

-Sarah’s sister, Paula Wilson, has been teaching Music Together for over ten years and encouraged Sarah to become a teacher.
+Sarah’s sister, Paula Wilson, has been teaching Music Together for thirteen years and encouraged Sarah to become a teacher herself.
 Sarah and her husband Brian live in Stillwater and have three children: Bradley, Isabelle, and Briana—and a beloved Shih Tzu named Bode.

 Linda Brasaemle is a veteran Music Together teacher.
 She loves her work with families, helping adults learn to play and facilitating community building through music.